cockroachlabs/movr-flask/README.md

 - [Docker](https://docs.docker.com/v17.12/docker-for-mac/install/) (for production deployments)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (for production deployments)

-There are a number of Python libraries that you also need to run the application, including `flask`, `sqlalchemy`, and `cockroachdb`.
+There are a number of Python libraries that you also need to run the application, including `flask`, `sqlalchemy`, and `sqlalchemy-cockroachdb`.
 Rather than downloading these dependencies directly from PyPi to your machine, you should list them in dependency configuration files (see [Local Deployment](#local-deployment) and [Multi-region deployment](#multi-region-deployment) for examples).

 ## Local Deployment